Reciprocal Agreements

 North Carolina

 Sportfishing licenses from either state are recognized in all of Calderwood Reservoir while fishing from a boat and in that portion of Slickrock Creek which constitutes the boundary between the two states.
-See Region 4 for regulations on Calderwood Reservoir and Slickrock Creek, respectively.
+See Region 4 for regulations on Calderwood Reservoir and see Trout Regulations for Slickrock Creek.

 Virginia

-South Holston Reservoir: Tennessee residents may purchase an annual South Holston Reservoir License (Type 063) to fish the VA portion of South Holston Reservoir.
+South Holston Reservoir: Tennessee residents may purchase an annual South Holston Reservoir License to fish the Virginia portion of South Holston Reservoir.
 Virginia residents can purchase a similar license from VDGIF to fish the TN portion of the reservoir.
 Anglers that are not TN or VA residents must abide by the state boundary line unless they purchase other appropriate fishing licenses from both states.

 A South Holston Reservoir License is valid for all impounded portions of the reservoir below full pool elevation of 1,730 feet, including the confluence of the Middle Fork and South Fork Holston Rivers and the South Fork Holston upstream to the Route 710 Bridge at Alvarado, VA.

-In addition to the South Holston Reservoir License, an angler must have whatever licenses that are required to fish in their home state.
+In addition to the South Holston Reservoir License, an angler must have whatever licenses required to fish in their home state.
 A valid resident TN trout fishing license or a valid resident VA trout fishing license is required to fish for trout.
 All anglers shall abide by the laws of the state in which they are fishing as to manner and means of taking fish.
-Length and creel limits are listed on Region 4 of this guide.
+Length and creel limits are listed in Region 4.